matt-lavinia/discover-meteor/README.md

 ## Usage

-Clone.
+  - Clone this repo to a new directory
+  - cd into the root of the app
-Install meteor
+  - Install meteor
-Run "meteor" from the console.
+  - Run "meteor" from the console
-Run "meteor mongo" for the Mongo console.
+  - Run "meteor mongo" for the Mongo console